pbentkowski/WWW/3_RESEARCH.md

 #### <span style="color:#AC4142">ADVANCED COMPUTATIONAL APPROACHES FOR THE INTEGRATIVE STUDY OF VIROLOGICAL, EPIDEMIOLOGICAL AND SOCIO-DEMOGRAPHIC DRIVERS OF INFLUENZA</span>

-The influenza virus is a small RNA virus that causes seasonal flu epidemics, e.g. in France they occur around winter.
-Flu may pose a risk of severe complications and even death in vulnerable individuals.
-Influenza vaccines exist, but due to the fast evolution of the virus, their efficiency is limited only to several similar strains of the virus.
-And the dominant strains change annually.
-The project (conceived by [Chiara Poletto](http://chiara-poletto.weebly.com/)) aims at understanding how population structure of France and travel patterns influence the dynamic of the epidemics and evolution of the influenza virus.
+The influenza virus, a small RNA virus, causes seasonal flu epidemics, such as those in France during winter.
+Vaccines exist, but due to the virus's rapid evolution, their effectiveness is limited to specific strains, which change annually.
+This project, conceived by [Chiara Poletto](http://chiara-poletto.weebly.com/), investigates how France's population structure and travel patterns influence flu epidemics and virus evolution.

-We used an agent-based and data-driven ([INSEE](https://www.insee.fr/fr/accueil) census) model simulating the spread of influenza in France developed before (by [Livio Bioglio](http://www.di.unito.it/~biogliol/)) and modified by us to record detailed information on who-infected-who.
-That allows for precise tracking of the epidemic demographics and the spread of the virus.
-We validate the model with the [Réseau Sentinelles’ (RS)](https://www.sentiweb.fr/france/fr/?page=maladies) disease surveillance data.
+We adapted an agent-based model based on [INSEE](https://www.insee.fr/fr/accueil) census data, originally developed by [Livio Bioglio](http://www.di.unito.it/~biogliol/), to track infection chains and analyse epidemic dynamics.
+The model is validated using [Réseau Sentinelles](https://www.sentiweb.fr/france/fr/?page=maladies) surveillance data.

-My job is to modify the original ABM model (written in C++11) to meet the project's needs, process the INSEE and RS data to feed them into the model, calibrate parameters using the data and analyse the output.
-There's a lot of Python scripting for automated data processing (including scripts choosing parameters and launching simulations on their own).
+My role includes modifying the C++11 model, preparing data, calibrating parameters, and automating simulations with Python scripting.
+Synthetic population generated by the model was used in COVID-19 studies.

 ---------------------------------------------------------------